-Canker sore Vs Cold sore, Many people confuse canker sore with cold sore but they are not the same.
+Canker sore vs Cold sore, Many people confuse canker sore with cold sore but they are not the same.
 Both of them are painful and causing discomfort.
-However, they have different appearance, location, and cause.
+However, they have a different appearance, location, and cause.
 One of them is contagious and can spread from one person to another or to other parts of the body such as eyes, causing serious problems.
-The other is painful but there is no need to worry about.
+The other is painful but there is no need to worry about it.
 So, it is important to know the differences between them to get the appropriate treatment and prevent any complications.

 Canker sore Vs Cold sore